Effects of Corners in Surface Superconductivity: Proof of the Energy Lower Bound

 \subsection{Rectification of the corner regions}

 We aim at estimating from below the energy close to the corners ({first} term on the r.h.s. of \eqref{eq: replacement corners}) by the minimal energy of the model problem introduced in \eqref{eq: ecorn} and discussed in \cref{sec: corner effective}.
 To this purpose there are two difficulties to overcome.
-First, one needs to force the boundary conditions in the minimization of the corner energies appearing in \eqref{eq: replacement corners}.
-Indeed, one can not simply minimize the energy over $ H^1 $, because this would introduce an unwanted contribution from the normal boundaries at $ s_j \pm \leps $.
-Such a problem will however be solved easily by exploiting \cref{pro: DN corner}.
+First, one needs to force the boundary conditions in the minimization of the corner energies appearing in \eqref{eq: replacement corners}, since an unconstrained minimization would lead to unwanted contribution from the normal boundaries at $ s_j \pm \leps $.
+Such a problem will however be solved by exploiting \cref{pro: DN corner}.

-The second issue is less trivial although it is nothing but a tedious technicality: the model problems is indeed defined on a domain whose boundary is straight, while typically the boundaries of the domains $ \Gamma_j $ have a non-trivial curvature, as in \cref{fig: corner curve}.
-Of course, being the corner regions rather small and the curvature bounded, one expects that the corrections induced by this adjustment are of lower order.
-This is indeed the case as we are going to prove in next \cref{lem: rectification}.
+The second issue is less trivial: the model problem is indeed defined on a domain whose boundary is straight, while typically the boundaries of the domains $ \Gamma_j $ have a non-trivial curvature, as in \cref{fig: corner curve}.
+Of course, being the corner regions rather small and the curvature bounded, the corrections induced by this adjustment are of lower order (\cref{lem: rectification}).

-Let us introduce some notation: we are going to denote by $ \cornerr $ the corner region of opening angle $ \beta_j $ with straight sides, longitudinal length $ \leps $ and normal width $ \elle (1 + o(1)) $: note that we do not require the inner boundaries of $ \cornerr $ to be straight since the exponential decay of any GL minimizer will allow us to easily estimate any error generated close to those boundaries.
-We also assume the cartesian axis to be chosen in such a way that the corner coincides with the origin.
-Hence, except for some small region near the inner boundaries, $ \cornerr $ coincide with the region described in Fig. \ref{fig: corner}, up to a rotation (compare with \cref{fig: axis}).
-We thus have \beq \cornerr \simeq \mathcal{R} \cornere, \eeq where $ \mathcal{R} $ is a rigid rotation around the axis perpendicular to the plane and passing through the corner.
+Let us introduce some notation: we are going to denote by $ \cornerr $ the corner region of opening angle $ \beta_j $ with straight sides, longitudinal length $ \leps $ and normal width $ \elle (1 + o(1)) $.
+We do not require the inner boundaries of $ \cornerr $ to be straight since the exponential decay of any GL minimizer makes such a boundary irrelevant.
+We also choose the coordinates in such a way that the corner coincides with the origin.
+Hence, except for the inner boundaries, $ \cornerr $ coincide with the region described in \cref{fig: corner}, up to a rotation: \beq \cornerr \simeq \mathcal{R} \cornere, \eeq with $ \mathcal{R} $ a rotation around the axis perpendicular to the plane passing through the corner.

 \begin{lem}[Rectification of the corner] \mbox{} \\ Let $ \psi_j $ be the $ H^1 $ function in \eqref{eq: replacement corners}.
 Then, there exists a diffeomorphism $ \rrv: \Gamma_j \to \cornerr $, so that, setting $ \widetilde\psi_j(\rrv) : = \psi_j(\rv(\rrv)) $, \beq \glf_1\lf[\psi_j, \fv; \Gamma_j \ri] = \glf_1\big[\widetilde\psi_j, \fv; \cornere \big] + \OO(\eps \logi). \eeq \end{lem}